kserve/website/docs/modelserving/data_plane/v2_protocol.md

       repeated TensorMetadata outputs = 5;
     }

+#### Platforms

+A platform is a string indicating a DL/ML framework or backend.
+Platform is returned as part of the response to a [Model Metadata](#model_metadata) request but is information only.
+The proposed inference APIs are generic relative to the DL/ML framework used by a model and so a client does not need to know the platform of a given model to use the API.
+Platform names use the format “<project>_<format>”.
+The following platform names are allowed:

+* tensorrt_plan : A TensorRT model encoded as a serialized engine or “plan”.
+* tensorflow_graphdef : A TensorFlow model encoded as a GraphDef.
+* tensorflow_savedmodel : A TensorFlow model encoded as a SavedModel.
+* onnx_onnxv1 : A ONNX model encoded for ONNX Runtime.
+* pytorch_torchscript : A PyTorch model encoded as TorchScript.
+* mxnet_mxnet: An MXNet model
+* caffe2_netdef : A Caffe2 model encoded as a NetDef.

+---

 ### Inference

 The ModelInfer API performs inference using the specified model.
 Errors are indicated by the google.rpc.Status returned for the request.
 The OK code indicates success and other codes indicate failure.
 The request and response messages for ModelInfer are:

     message ModelInferRequest